 - a.
 Employee - i.
 For employees hired after July 1, 2018 and for current employees on June 30,2018 who earn hours after July 1, 2018, employees may take up to a lifetime total of 144 undergraduate and/or 40 graduate master's level, semester credit hours at ATU with a 100% tuition and fee waiver benefit (excluding course specific fees).
 For purposes of clarity, hours already earned by existing employees on June 30, 2018 will not count against the lifetime total caps that begin on July 1, 2018. - ii.
 Employees must have the permission of their immediate supervisor and appropriate dean or vice president to take courses.
 Employees may not take classes during regular duty hours without permission from their supervisor.
 The sole exception to this is that with their supervisor's permission, an employee may take a course in lieu of their lunch hour. - iii.
 Employees' semester credit hours may not exceed 18 hours total in any fiscal year (July 1 through June 30) unless approved by the Vice President for the employee's specific unit. - iv.
 Tuition and fee waiver will cover audited courses provided the employee initially registers to audit the course. - b.
 Dependents - i.
-Employee's spouses and dependents may take up to a lifetime total of 144 undergraduate and/or 40 graduate master's level, semester credit hours at ATU with a 50% tuition only waiver benefit.
+Employee's spouses and dependents may take up to a lifetime total of 144 undergraduate5 and/or 40 graduate master's level, semester credit hours at ATU with a 50% tuition only waiver benefit.
 Dependents may receive a full discount of tuition for three semester credit hours or 50% of total tuition for the semester, whichever is greater.
 Reduced tuition for dependents applies only to tuition not otherwise covered by scholarships and the total should not exceed the total tuition charged for the semester.
 The maximum graduate course discount is equivalent to three semester credit hours per term. - ii.
 Tuition waiver benefit does not cover audited courses for dependents. - III.
 Failure and Withdrawal guidelines - a.
 Failure - i.
-Employees who receive failing grades, F in undergraduate level courses and D or F in graduate level courses, must repay 100% of the total tuition and fee benefit for each course in which they receive a failing grade.
+Employees who receive failing grades, F in undergraduate level courses and D or F in graduate level courses, must repay 100% of the total tuition and fee benefit for each course in which they receive a failing grade. - b.
+Withdrawal - i.
+Employees and dependents who withdraw or change the status of their course(s) to audit after the last day to withdraw with a full reduction of tuition and fees and before the last day to withdraw with an 80% reduction of tuition only (as indicated by the Academic Calendar) will be required to repay the University benefit by 20% of tuition and all fees. - ii.
+Employees and dependents who withdraw or change the status of their course(s) to audit after the final day for an 80% reduction in tuition (as indicated by the Academic Calendar) will be required to repay the University 100% of the total waiver benefit.